Starting radiation – what to expect

 There are no restrictions on exercise on physical activity specifically because of radiation.
 In fact, we encourage you to have a regular exercise program that includes cardiovascular and weight resistance exercises.
 Exercises that strengthen the core are important for pelvic floor muscles.
 A regular exercise regimen is especially important for patients on hormonal deprivation therapy.

-You can ask Dr. Garza for an exercise prescription if needed.
+You can ask your Radiation Oncologist for an exercise prescription if needed.
 An exercise prescription is a list of goals to accomplish with an exercise program.
 As exercise needs are based on personal limitations and conditioning levels, we do not give a list of exercises but encourage you to join a gym that offers educational classes or personal training.
-Please ask Dr. Garza for information about the YMCA/Livestrong program that offers free or reduced cost classes for patient with cancer.
+Please ask for information about the YMCA/Livestrong program that offers free or reduced cost classes for patient with cancer.

 Stop supplemental antioxidants